FusionCache/docs/docs/design.md

 When the query execution is complete, the response is sent to the client.

 {: .important}
 > There is no synchronisation between the REST and WebSocket interfaces.
-Queries are executed in the order received, which may not be the same when sending to different interfaces.
+Queries are executed in the order received, which may not be in the same order as sent when on different interfaces.
 >
 > A client can send queries on different interfaces but only if the order of execution doesn't matter.